BluStor/GateKeeperSDK/README.md

 ### Document Changes

 1. Satisfy any pull requests.
-2. Switch to the "staging" branch.
+1. Switch to the "staging" branch.
-3. Ensure that the branch is up-to-date with the "master" branch.
+1. Ensure that the branch is up-to-date with the "master" branch.
-4. Update `build.gradle` file with the next appropriate Version and Build Numbers.
+1. Update `gradle.properties` file with the next appropriate `artifact_version_name` and `artifact_version_code`numbers.
-5. Update the Changelog (`CHANGELOG.md`) with relevant notes (as needed).
+1. Update the Changelog (`CHANGELOG.md`) with relevant notes (as needed).
-6. Commit Changelog changes with `Release Version <x.x.x>` as the commit message.
+1. Commit Changelog changes with `Release Version <x.x.x>` as the commit message.
-7. Merge this branch with master.
+1. Merge this branch with master.

 ### Build the SDK

+1. Make sure you are on the "master" branch and you have all the changes you wish to release
+1. Set the `bintray_user` and `bintray_api_key` to the correct [Bintray](https://bintray.com/) user name and API key in `local.properties`
-1. Run `bin/build.sh` from the project root path.
+1. Run `bin/publishRelease.sh` from the project root path.
-2. Locate the `gatekeepersdk-<x.x.x>.aar` file in the `builds` path.
-3. Archive the `.aar` file with a `.zip` file of the same name (e.g.
-   `gatekeepersdk-1.12.9.aar.zip`).
-4. Locate the `gatekeepersdk-<x.x.x>` folder in the `builds` path.
-5. Archive this folder with a `.zip` file of the same name, plus `.docs` before the extension(e.g. `gatekeepersdk-1.12.9.docs.zip`).
+1. Done.
+The version specified in `gradle.properties` will now be available to install from the jcenter repository.

 ### Creating a Release on Github

 1. Draft a new release with `v<x.x.x>` (e.g. `v1.12.9`) as the "Tag Version" and "Release Title."
-2. Set the "Target" to the merge commit for this release on master.
+1. Set the "Target" to the merge commit for this release on master.
-3. Add any Changelog notes for this release to the Release Description.
+1. Add any Changelog notes for this release to the Release Description.
-4. Attach the `.aar` and `.docs` archives as binaries.
-5. Publish.
+1. Publish.

 ### Versioning